jamcgee/jamcgee.github.io/content/article/2021/08/freebsd-jail-networking.md

   - sysadmin
 ---

-**NOTE:** These instructions were written at the time of FreeBSD 13.0.

 When using FreeBSD, the most common method for virtualization and process isolation are jails.
 Introduced with FreeBSD 4.0 in March of 2000, they predate the closest Linux equivalent, cgroups (and, by extension, Docker), by nearly a decade.